dunzfoo/blood_donation_analysis/README.md

 1) Completed the whole project using aggregate data as there are some limitations with the granular data.
 Limitations include:
 - Absent of state data
 - Start year of granular data as of 2012 as compared to 2006 of aggregate data
 - - While the total number of donation is accurate, the number of regular(within 2y)/new/irregular(greater than 2y) donor could not be calculated accurately.
-Refer to bd_analysis_rev00_granular.ipynb
+Refer to file > bd_analysis_rev00_granular.ipynb